How should you replace performance appraisals? Case studies & checklists

 10. How capable are leaders at giving developmental feedback?

 And finally, with a clear purpose now defined, how will you know if the new and improved performance system is successful?
 Consider this with the same rigour you would another type of initiative.
 If the purpose is simplification, does the new process take less time/stress/energy than it did before?
 If the purpose is development, how much more satisfied are employees with the process?
-Can you gauge how much have they learned?
+Can you gauge how much they have learned?

 CIPD (2016) Could do better?
 Assessing what works in performance management